A Steady Loop Current Does Not Radiate: Abstract

 \section{Abstract}

-According to mainstream electrodynamics, a steady loop current does not radiate.
-Edward, Kenyon, and Lemon took the approximated electric field formula (the magnetic one is trivial) for a moving point charge and showed that the electric field of a steady loop current could be partitioned into a static field falling with the square of distance and an integral of an exact differential (also called total differential, full differential, or perfect differential), thus no radiation was omitted.
-Inspired by their work, we do the same to the electric and magnetic fields without approximation.
+According to classical electrodynamics, a steady loop current does not radiate.
+Edward, Kenyon, and Lemon show that the present-time approximation of the retarded electric field (the approximation of the magnetic one is trivial) of a steady loop current can be partitioned into a loop integral of a static field expression and a loop integral of an exact (also called total, full, or perfect) differential.
+Because the latter is zero, no radiation is emitted.
+Inspired by their work, we do the same for the retarded electric and magnetic fields without approximation, and show that for a steady loop current, the loop integrals of the static field expressions with and without approximation are exactly equal, recovering Coulomb's law and the Biot-Savart law for a steady loop current.